Fall 2023 Frequently Asked Questions

 If you test positive for COVID-19 using a self-test or at an off-campus medical provider, we encourage you to notify your healthcare provider or the Student Health Center right away if you are at high risk for more severe disease with COVID in order to get Paxlovid or Molnupiravir.

-What do I do If I’m a close contact or have been exposed to COVID-19?
+What do I do If I have been exposed to COVID-19?

 Please check the CDC guidelines for current recommendations about being exposed to COVID-19.
 Please self-monitor for any symptoms and test.
 Re-test again every 48 hours or sooner if symptoms change.
 Even if you test negative, take precautions and wear a mask with others.
 The CDC recommends getting tested at least 5 full days after your last exposure.

-If your test result is positive, follow isolation recommendations.
+If your test result is positive, follow CDC respiratory guidelines.

 What if I test positive on a self-test prior to school starting?

-We ask that you do not return to campus until you complete your isolation period, consistent with CDC guidelines.
+We ask that you do not return to campus until your symptoms have improved and no fever for the past 24 hours, consistent with CDC guidelines.
+Please take precautions ( masking, distancing, testing) as you may still be contagious to others.
 Please be sure to notify your professors, employers, and the Residence Life and Housing office (residential students) of your anticipated arrival to campus.

 Isolation

-If I test positive, how long will I need to isolate?
+If I test positive, how long will I need to stay away from others?

 The congregate nature of college settings presents additional challenges with the isolation guidance.
 If you have a roommate, it is not practical to expect you to be able to mask at all times, particularly during sleep.
 If you are an on-campus student with a roommate, please coordinate the details of your isolation with your roommate.
 Have this conversation early so you know what to expect.
 If there is any difficulty, please contact your RA or Residence Life.